 For details about the National Organic Program and access to the organic regulations, visit the USDA website.

 In addition to offering organic options, all the chicken, beef and pork sold at Whole Foods Market® (whether organic or not) has also been certified to the Global Animal Partnerships’ 5-Step™ Animal Welfare Rating Program.
-This program rates how pigs, chickens, and cattle are raised for meat and is dedicated to continually improving the lives of farm animals.
+This program rates how pigs, chickens, and cattle are raised for meat.

 Next time you are in your local Whole Foods Market store, be sure to ask our butchers to point out our organic meat and poultry.